Efficient constructions of the Prefer-same and Prefer-opposite de Bruijn sequences: Introduction

 For example, applying this construction for $n=4$ we obtain the string: $\mbox{}~1111011001010000. $ Like all greedy de Bruijn sequence constructions, this algorithm has a major downside: it requires an exponential amount of space to remember which substrings have already been visited.
 Fortunately, the resulting sequence can also be constructed efficiently by applying an $O(n)$ time per bit successor-rule which requires $O(n)$ space~\cite{fred-succ}.
 By applying a necklace concatenation approach, it can even be generated in amortized $O(1)$ time per bit and $O(n)$ space~\cite{fkm2}.

 Two other interesting greedy constructions take into account the last bit generated.
-They are known as the Prefer-same and Prefer-opposite constructions and their resulting sequences are respectively the lexicographically largest and smallest with respect to a run-length encoding~\cite{revisit}.
+They are known as the Prefer-same and Prefer-opposite constructions and their resulting sequences are, respectively, the lexicographically largest and smallest with respect to a run-length encoding\footnote{The run-length encoding of a string is discussed formally in Section~\ref{sec:rle}.}~\cite{revisit}.
 The Prefer-same construction was first presented by Eldert et al.~\cite{eldert} in 1958 and was revisited with a proof of correctness by Fredricksen~\cite{fred-nfsr} in 1982.
 Recently, the description of the algorithm was simplified~\cite{revisit} as follows: \begin{result} { \bf Prefer-same construction}

 \begin{enumerate} \item Seed with length $n{-}1$ string $\cdots 01010$ \item Append 1 \item {\bf Repeat} until no new bit is added: Append the {\bf same} bit as the last if it does not create a duplicate length $n$ substring; otherwise append the opposite bit as the last if it does not create a duplicate length $n$ substring \item Remove the seed \end{enumerate}